 ESN works for the creation of a more mobile and flexible education environment by supporting and developing the student exchange from different levels and providing an intercultural experience also to those students who cannot access a period abroad (“internationalization at home”)

-- Support of the social and practical integration of visiting students at their host institution;
+- works to improve the social and practical integration of international students

-- Representation of the needs and expectations of exchange students on the local, national and international level.
+- represents the needs and rights of international students on the local, national, and international level

 - works with the reintegration of homecoming students